aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-integrations-alpha/README.md

 Lambda integrations enable integrating an HTTP API route with a Lambda function.
 When a client invokes the route, the API Gateway service forwards the request to the Lambda function and returns the function's response to the client.

-The API Gateway service will invoke the lambda function with an event payload of a specific format.
+The API Gateway service will invoke the Lambda function with an event payload of a specific format.
 The service expects the function to respond in a specific format.
 The details on this format are available at [Working with AWS Lambda proxy integrations](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html).